DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-01-finding-placement-schools-by-provider.md

 - I need to search for a provider by name or code, so that I can see the schools that the provider works with.
 - I need a distinct list of schools per provider with the academic years shown, so that I can tell current relationships from historical ones.
 - I need to filter a provider’s schools by phase and setting, so that I can focus on suitable placements.
-- I need precise school details in the results, including name and URN, so that I can open the right school profile with confidence.
+- I need precise school details in the results, including name and unique reference number (URN), so that I can open the right school profile with confidence.

 Read more [initial user needs](/register-of-placement-schools/initial-user-needs/).